This post may contain affiliate links, view our disclosure.

 - All-purpose flour

-Note that we don’t add salt to our curry roux because we add it to the stew itself.
+TIP: Note that we don’t add salt to our curry roux because we add it to the stew itself.

-Japanese Beef Curry Ingredients:
+Japanese Beef Curry Ingredients

-- Vegetable oil – to sear the beef
+- Vegetable oil – To sear the beef.

-- Yellow onion – adds depth of flavor
+- Yellow onion – Adds depth of flavor.

-- Garlic and ginger – these aromatics add complexity
+- Garlic and ginger – These aromatics add complexity.

-- Beef stock – use homemade stock or a store-bought brand that you like
+- Beef stock – Use homemade stock or a store-bought brand that you like.

-- Carrot – carrots are a traditional vegetable in Japanese curry; they add an earthy sweetness
+- Carrot – Carrots are a traditional vegetable in Japanese curry; they add an earthy sweetness.

-- Apple – use a sweet/tart apple, such as Honeycrisp
+- Apple – Use a sweet/tart apple, such as Honeycrisp.

-- Worcestershire sauce – this complex-flavored umami sauce is a great pairing with any beef dish
+- Worcestershire sauce – This complex-flavored umami sauce is a great pairing with any beef dish.

-- Honey – honey is a traditional component of Japanese curry that adds sweetness and helps create a balanced flavor profile; if you prefer, you can substitute with any sweetener you like, such as granulated sugar, maple syrup, etc.
+- Honey – Honey is a traditional component of Japanese curry that adds sweetness and helps create a balanced flavor profile.
+If you prefer, you can substitute with any sweetener you like, such as granulated sugar, maple syrup, etc.

-- Unsweetened cocoa powder – this is one of the secret ingredients in Japanese curry that takes it over the top; cocoa powder adds richness and complexity, and no, you won’t be able to taste chocolate
+- Unsweetened cocoa powder – This is one of the secret ingredients in Japanese curry that takes it over the top.
+Cocoa powder adds richness and complexity, and no, you won’t be able to taste chocolate.

-- Salt and black pepper – to season the stew
+- Salt and black pepper – To season the stew.

 If you want to make homemade curry roux, I recommend starting with that so it’s out of the way and ready to go.
 Or you can whip it up during the time that the beef cooks.

-How to Make Curry Roux:
+1: How to Make Japanese Curry Roux

 - Add the butter to a medium saucepan over medium heat.
 Once melted, stir in the spices and cook until fragrant, about 1 minute.